smailbarkouch/genie-nlp/README.md

 # genie-nlp

-A question answering program that uses wikipedia and natural language processing.
+Get instant answers using wikipedia and transformer models.
 Genie works best with research type questions (ie stuff you would look for on wikipedia).

 ### Accuracy